-- Pecan Butter Tart Buns: A cross between Pecan Butter Tarts, Chelsea Buns and Monkey Bread.
-These three desserts are combined together to create an indulgent delight!
+- Pecan Butter Tart Buns: These are a cross between Pecan Butter Tarts, Chelsea Buns, and Monkey Bread and are super indulgent!

 - Butter Tart Muffins: A breakfast twist on a classic Canadian dessert.

-- Maple Pecan Squares: So addicting!
-They are a cross between a butter tart and pecan pie.
+- Maple Pecan Squares: They are a cross between a butter tart and pecan pie and are so addictive.

-- Pecan Cake Bars: Chewy, moist and incredibly delicious.
+- Pecan Cake Bars: Chewy, moist, and incredibly delicious.
 The addition of pecans adds a lovely crunch to each bite.
-Try this recipe for holiday baking!
+I love these treats for the holidays!